Navigating Pregnancy Discrimination

 Legal Protections Against Pregnancy Discrimination

 Federal and state laws, including Title VII, the Pregnancy Discrimination Act and the Pregnant Workers Fairness Act, protect workers against pregnancy discrimination in various employment aspects.
-Understanding your rights under these laws can help you recognize and address potential discrimination in your workplace.
+Understanding your rights under these laws helps you recognize and address discrimination in your workplace.

 1. 1